robertnurnberg/matetools/Readme.md

 * `diffmates.py`: compares two Chest-like EPD files
 * `filterpvs.py`: filters positions by the status of their PVs
 * `matestats.py`: generates a distribution plot for the `bm` values found in a given EPD file
-* `matetb.py`: constructs the PV for a single EPD with the help of a custom tablebase for a reduced game tree
+* `matetb.py`: constructs the PV for a single EPD with the help of a custom tablebase for a reduced game tree; see also the much more efficient C++ version at [matetb](https://github.com/robertnurnberg/matetb)
 * `mergepvs.py`: merges several EPD files containing PVs into one
 * `provepvs.py`: uses conjectured PVs to guide a local engine to find mates and prove PVs (the script works sequentially, proven PVs are available